-- Solar PV schemes are not located on visually prominent upper valley slopes, especially those that are open in character. - The small scale of the landscape is maintained by ensuring schemes are in scale with the area in which they are located. - Locate development near existing settlement/ development so that the most remote and 'secretive' areas remain free of development. - The diverse land cover patterns that characterise this LCT are maintained and solar PV development does not dominate any one area. - Solar PV development does no adversely affect areas of valued areas of seminatural habitat, particularly tracts of ancient semi-natural woodland. - Solar PV development does not adversely affect the integrity of areas of medieval strip field enclosures, Barton fields, rough ground or historic parks and gardens.
+- Solar PV schemes are not located on visually prominent upper valley slopes, especially those that are open in character. - The small scale of the landscape is maintained by ensuring schemes are in scale with the area in which they are located. - Locate development near existing settlement/ development so that the most remote and 'secretive' areas remain free of development. - The diverse land cover patterns that characterise this LCT are maintained and solar PV development does not dominate any one area. - Solar PV development does no adversely affect areas of valued areas of seminatural habitat, particularly tracts of ancient semi-natural woodland. - Solar PV development does not adversely affect the integrity of areas of medieval strip field enclosures, Barton fields and rough ground. - The heritage value and setting of historic parks and gardens is conserved, including the Grade II Knightshayes Court near Tiverton39.